Jahmes777/Jahmes777/README.md

 - 👋 Hi, I’m @Jahmes777
 - 👀 I’m interested in ...Surfing the web
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...ioswebsite
+- 💞️ I’m looking to collaborate on ...Github
 - 📫 How to reach me ...

 <!---